 Still later I am pondering this now ubiquitous greeting from Terra Firma to Mobile: 'Where are you?'.
-Thirty years ago such an utterance was nonexistent: if you called someone on the phone you also knew their location; if you did not know where they were you could not contact them.
+Thirty years ago such an utterance was non-existent: if you called someone on the phone it was a Landline, so you also knew their location; if you did not know where they were you could not contact them.
 Such a question would have been nonsensical or ironic metaphor.
-Contact required locational, and usually personal, knowledge.
+Contact then required locational, and usually personal, knowledge.

-Even more has the Internet rapidly dislocated such timeless preconditions for communication.
+Even more has the Internet rapidly dislocated such previous preconditions for communication.
 We can now convey precise and instant messages with no identifying features of person or location.
 The content is all: the context increasingly unnecessary or lost.
 As our electronically mediated messages and data become more crystal-clear, their human and vernacular ambience becomes more fog-like.
 This new world of combined clarity of content and obscurity of context had some early and interesting explorers.
-Internet sex has managed (for countless many) an astonishing uncoupling from experiences and activities mostly rooted in the primacy of the interpersonal and physically sensate.
+Internet sex has managed (for countless many) an astonishing uncoupling from experiences and activities mostly - until our digital revolution - rooted in the primacy of the interpersonal and physically sensate.
 Internet users could now, with unprecedented ease, replace these with an instant, synthetic composite of the depersonalised and abstracted: a screen glowing with generic alphabetical signs (words) conveyed featurelessly (text) by an unknown person.
 Even the latter may be wishful thinking: such cyber-erotica could have been generated by computer.
 Yet even if the transmitter of Virtual Delights is human, that human form may have little resemblance to the one constructed by the recipient: there is no touch, sound, smell, taste, face, gaze, or even a real name.
 There is no evolved mutuality or history.
 We have, instead, highly abstracted, electronically transmitted signals, which the recipient then conjures into a desired fantasy of desire.
 Such are our substitutes for 'intimacy' when we choose to eliminate context with content.

 Such computer-mediated dislocation inevitably darkens with opportunities for malign perversity.
 We are now a mere few clicks away from masking our spying, intrusions, threats and assaults on others: cyber-bullying and graphic sexually framed humiliations or terrors are the shadow of cyber-erotica.
 Under a cloak of anonymity it is easy for us to do our worst: we have democratised Jack the Ripper.
+We do not even need to leave our secure home comforts.

-Such cyber-dysrotica may be one guise of Satan in our Digital Age and brings to the bystanders a dark wonder of strangers, fear for our children and unsettling frissons of doubt about partners.
+Such cyber-dysrotica may be one guise of Satan in our Digital Age and brings to us, the bystanders, a dark wonder of strangers, fear for our children and unsettling frissons of doubt about partners.
 The most egregious of these will bring us salacious headlines.

-The rapid development of such social disjunctions is largely due to digital informatics.
+The rapid development of such social disjunctions is largely due to digital signalling and communications.
 There are many other forms that are now so commonplace as to arouse little thought or comment, yet generate new types of oblivion.
 These oblivia usually incur losses and while the short-term effects of these may seem benign and superficial, the longer-term consequences will turn much less trivial.
 Here are two apparently disparate examples of evolving dislocation.